 In fact, given some of the psychological attributes commonly associated with lawyers – a focus on detail, a desire for control, an aversion to risk – the greater danger might very well be underutilization of, rather than overreliance upon, artificial intelligence.

-In the majority of US states, a lawyer's duty of competence includes an obligation to be up on the latest technologies.
+A friendly reminder: in the majority of US states, a lawyer's duty of competence includes an obligation to be up on the latest tech.